Blog

 [VIDEO] : Food for the soul -a way to end the year

-Christmas is a time Christians all over the world remember the birth of Jesus Christ.
-Christmas is also a reminder that the current year is close to an end with the arrival of a new year a few days away.
+Christmas is a time when Christians all over the world remember the birth of Jesus Christ.
+Christmas is also a reminder that the current year is close to an end with the expectation of a new year .

-The season comes with celebrations and exchanging of gifts, parties, food, drinks, new dresses, toys, and many other exciting and memorable activities.
-But most of these gifts are perishable or soon to be forgotten as days go by.
+The season comes with various celebrations and the exchanging of gifts, hosting of parties, sharing of food and drinks, buying of new dresses and toys, and many other exciting and memorable activities.
+But most of these gifts are perishable and will soon be forgotten as the days go by.

 For the children at the Volta Home Orphanage, however, their Christmas gift in 2019, will remain food for the soul.
-No child will reject a party, especially a Christmas party, so our foundation organized one for the Volta Home kids.
+No child will reject a party, especially a Christmas party, so our foundation organized one for them.
 There was plenty to eat and drink.
-They danced, clapped, and laughed-thanks to the Joy in Giving team who stirred up the atmosphere with joy and love.
+The children danced, clapped, and laughed.
+These were made possible by the kind courtesy of the Joy in Giving team who stirred up the atmosphere with joy and love.

 Jesus answered, ‘It is written: “Man shall not live on bread alone, but on every word that comes from the mouth of God.”’
 (Matthew 4:4, NIV).

-We are thankful to all our partners, donors, and volunteers who helped us to end the year 2019 in a memorable way.
+We are thankful to all our partners, sponsors, and volunteers who helped us to end the year 2019 memorably.

 Enjoy watching the videos below.